Magellanic Penguin vs Royal Penguin

 Do Magellanic Penguins and Royal Penguins live in the same area?

-Magellanic Penguins are found in Argentina, Chile, Falkland Islands, Southern Brazil.
-Royal Penguins are found in Macquarie Island (Australia).
+No, their ranges do not overlap.
+Magellanic Penguins are found in Argentina, Chile, Falkland Islands, Southern Brazil, while Royal Penguins live in Macquarie Island (Australia).
+This geographic separation means they face different environmental pressures and predator communities.